-In accordance with the regulations Eastland makes payments to distributed generators for Avoided Cost of Transmission.
+In accordance with Part 6 of the Electricity Industry Participation Code Eastland makes payments to distributed generators for Avoided Cost of Transmission.
 Annually these payments are based on the generators actual contribution to the reduction of transmission charges.
 The reduction in Transmission charges is calculated as a reduction in interconnection charges.
 Interconnection charges are calculated on Eastland's contribution to the 100 peak regional demand periods.
-Consequently, any reduction in regional peak demand will reduce interconnection charges for Eastland network.
+Consequently, any reduction during a regional peak demand period will reduce interconnection charges for Eastland Network.
 If a distributed generator has provided energy into the network which reduces Eastland networks' demand during a regional peak period, this benefit of reduced charges is transferred to the distributed generator as required under the distributed generation pricing principles.
-The December 2016 draft decision on the Distributed Generation Pricing Principles removes the requirement to pay ACOT to distributed generators unless approved by Transpower.
-This draft decision makes the future of these payments to distributed generators very uncertain after October 2018.
+The Electricity Authority's December 2016 decision following a review of the Distributed Generation Pricing Principles removes the requirement to pay ACOT to distributed generator.
+This decision makes the future of these payments to distributed generators very unlikely after October 2018.